polkadot-developers/polkadot-docs/tutorials/interoperability/index.md

 In this section, you will explore the core interoperability solutions of the Polkadot ecosystem through hands-on tutorials.
 Polkadot enables seamless cross-chain communication and collaboration using two primary methods:

+## XCM (Cross-Consensus Messaging)
+Learn to establish and use cross-chain communication channels:

+- **[Opening HRMP Channels Between Parachains](/tutorials/interoperability/xcm-channels/para-to-para/){target=\_blank}** - Set up uni- and bidirectional messaging channels between parachains
+- **[Opening HRMP Channels with System Parachains](/tutorials/interoperability/xcm-channels/para-to-system/){target=\_blank}** - Establish communication channels with system parachains using optimized XCM messages

-- **XCM (Cross-Consensus Messaging)** – a secure and trustless framework that facilitates communication between parachains, relay chains, and external blockchains, enabling asset transfers, data sharing, and complex cross-chain workflows
+XCM provides a secure and trustless framework that facilitates communication between parachains, relay chains, and external blockchains, enabling asset transfers, data sharing, and complex cross-chain workflows.

+## Bridges
-- **Bridges** – extend interoperability beyond the Polkadot network by connecting to external blockchains.
-This enables the integration of external assets, unlocking liquidity and enhancing the functionality of Polkadot-based applications
+Bridges extend interoperability beyond the Polkadot network by connecting to external blockchains.
+This enables the integration of external assets, unlocking liquidity and enhancing the functionality of Polkadot-based applications.

 These tutorials will provide a step-by-step approach to mastering cross-chain interoperability, covering everything from setting up XCM channels to transferring assets and executing remote calls across different chains.